How the platform works

 3. Fix

-Hand engineering the patch citation, the remediation guidance, and the controls each finding touches — pre-mapped to SOC 2, ISO 27001, HIPAA, PCI-DSS.
+Hand engineering the patch citation, the remediation guidance, and the controls each finding touches, pre-mapped to the frameworks your auditors cite.

 4. Verify